All Episodes

 There are computer science graduates can't find jobs except working at Starbucks.

-And you don't, like, learning to code will not give you a future now, not now, because the machines can code better than you.
+And you don't like learning to code will not give you a future now, not now, because the machines can code better than you.

 The machines can code better than anybody.

-But what you do, John Roy, and what you teach, what your family does, the machines will never be better.
+But what you do, John Roy, and what you teach, what your family does, the machines will never be better than humans at doing that.

-So the whole thing has been flipped upside down and the youth that learned a skill, and it could be plumbing, electrician., H vac specialist, right?
+And the youth that learned a skill, and it could be plumbing, electrician, HVAC specialist, right?

 These jobs are not going to be easily replaced or even ever fully replaced by robotics.